 While this new trend speeds up the process, there are a few drawbacks to using high-pressure die casting.
 High-pressure die casting is a big investment.
 The process is also limited to smaller parts as the locking mechanism can only handle up to a certain weight.
 However, this has prompted the ability to make stronger castings of lesser weight using aluminum alloy, a change that has brought great benefits to other industries looking to minimize the weight of their components.

 Why is vibratory better?
 The answer is simple.
 Belt conveyors simply cannot handle as much volume and wear quickly.
 Vibratory conveyors and feeders can handle larger castings and scrap without being damaged or melting from the heat.
-General Kinematics offers a wide range of V-TROUGH® Vibratory Inclined Conveyor, TRENCHVEYOR™, and TWO-WAY™ Vibratory Feeders customizable to fit your needs.
+General Kinematics offers a wide range of die casting equipment, including the V-TROUGH® Vibratory Inclined Conveyor, TRENCHVEYOR™, and TWO-WAY™ Vibratory Feeders.
+Each our pieces of equipment is customizable to fit your needs.

 To learn more about what vibratory equipment can do to fit your die casting needs, call today and talk to a GK engineer!